Your First Rental Property: A Step-by-Step Guide

 Key Takeaways

 • Get finances ready first — Magic Number, emergency fund, investment reserve, credit 720+, pre-approval.
-Budget $40K–$62K+ total for your first deal.
+Budget $40K–$90K (conventional) or $15K+ (FHA house hack).

-• Screen with the 1% rule, analyze with the 3-metric stack — Cap rate, cash-on-cash, and DSCR before any offer.
+• Screen with the 1% rule (now 1.1–1.2% at current rates), analyze with the 3-metric stack — cap rate, cash-on-cash, and DSCR before any offer.

-• Screen tenants rigorously and set expectations at move-in — Income 3× rent, written lease, automated rent collection, quick maintenance response.
+• Screen tenants rigorously and set expectations at move-in — income 3× rent, written lease, automated rent collection, quick maintenance response.

 About This Guide